If you want to know how to load a grease gun, you need to understand the two methods of using a grease gun.

 Correct grease gun use is not happenstance.
 You have to make sure you are knowledgeable about the gun’s anatomy as well as how to load it, unload it and store it.
 When operating a grease gun, you will also need to wear protective clothing.
-Use requires that you also wear gloves and apply grease from a cartridge or tub.
+Grease gun use requires that you also wear gloves and apply grease from a cartridge or tub.
 Use a paper towel or rag to clean up any residue.

 Grease guns are powered by air, electricity, or manually.
 Manual grease guns are either manufactured with a lever or feature a pistol grip.
-Two grease gun methods are used by mechanics, do-it-yourselfers, and others for lubricating parts.
+Two grease gun loading methods are used by mechanics, do-it-yourselfers, and others for lubricating parts.
 Below are the basic steps of usage for correct grease gun use, or when grease is applied with a cartridge or from a tub.

 - Remove the gun’s head from the barrel.